 To make the most of your virtual networking event, be an active participant.
 Most conferences have live Q&A sessions.
 Engage the presenters – you never know who is listening and interested in your point of view, ultimately leading to a profitable business relationship.

 Remember to be yourself and be respectful of dissenting opinions.
-The goal here is not to gain the most “likes”, but to develop and foster essential business relationships.
+The goal here is not to gain the most “likes” but to develop and foster essential business relationships.
 Be inquisitive.
 If you have always wanted to learn more about a particular topic being presented, this is your opportunity.
-Being an active participant shows your level of care and involvement for your industry and also goes a long way to help your business succeed.
+Being an active participant shows your level of care and involvement for your industry and goes a long way to helping your business succeed.

 It should go without saying, a vital purpose of a virtual event is to be social.
 After all the engaging sessions and impactful chats, it can be easy to let things fall to the wayside.
 Don’t let this happen to you!
 Reach out to people after the event.
 LinkedIn is a fantastic platform to develop and foster your business relationships.
-Social media sites can keep you abreast of fresh ideas from others in the same industry, as well as provide further opportunities to engage people online.
+Social media sites can keep you abreast of fresh ideas from others in the same industry and provide further opportunities to engage people online.

 The benefits of social networking are far-reaching.
 As it is currently almost impossible to attend a face to face event due to COVID-19, virtual conferences are not going anywhere, anytime soon.
 The adjustment to a virtual experience can be daunting.
 Use the above tips to prepare yourself for a successful and impactful networking event.